G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Background

 \textbf{Model Poisoning}.
-The aggregation mechanism often cancels out most of the poisoned weights fabricated by data poisoning attacks, causing the global model to quickly forget the backdoor~\cite{bagdasaryan2020how,zhang2022neurotoxin}.
-Therefore, model poisoning attacks are introduced to directly modify model weights to amplify the influence of poisoned weights.
-These attacks require the attacker $\mathcal{A}$ to have complete control over the training procedure.
+Data poisoning attacks are often hindered by the aggregation mechanism, which mitigates most of the poisoned weights and causes the global model to forget the backdoor~\cite{bagdasaryan2020how,zhang2022neurotoxin}.
+To address this, model poisoning attacks directly modify model weights to amplify the influence of poisoned weights.
+Model poisoning attacks require the attacker $\mathcal{A}$ to have complete control over the training process.
 Bagdasaryan \emph{et al.}~\cite{bagdasaryan2020how} first introduced the model replacement method, which replaces the new global weights $G^{r + 1}$ with poisoned weights by scaling them by a certain factor.
 Bhagoji \emph{et al.}~\cite{bhagoji2019analyzing} alternated the objective function to evade the anomaly detection algorithm, preventing the attack from being detected.
 Additionally, the projected gradient descent (PGD)~\cite{sun2019can} is employed to project poisoned weights $\tilde{W}_{c_i}$ onto a small sphere centered around global weights $G^r$, ensuring that $\tilde{W}_{c_i}$ does not deviate significantly from $G^r$.
+Li \emph{et al.}~\cite{li20233dfed} designed an adaptive and multi-layered framework, 3DFed, to utilize the attack feedback in the preceding epoch for improving the attack performance.

-As these two different types of attacks operate at various stages, combining data poisoning and model poisoning attacks can enhance the efficacy of backdoor attacks.
-Therefore, in this paper, we assess the effectiveness of G$^2$uardFL under data and model poisoning attacks.
+Since data and model poisoning attacks operate at different stages, combining these attack types can enhance the efficacy of backdoor attacks.
+In this paper, we assess the effectiveness of G$^2$uardFL under both data and model poisoning attack scenarios.